Normalized Berkovich spaces and surface singularities: Local analytic structure

-\begin{proof} If $U$ is an analytic domain of $\Xeta$ then it is $G$-covered by the affinoid domains that it contains, and applying Lemma~\ref{orbit_affinoid} to each of them we get the decomposition that we want.
-The converse implication is obvious, since $U$ is by definition $G$-covered by the affinoids $U_{i,\varepsilon}$. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{G-admissible_strip}] If $U$ is an analytic domain of $\Xeta$ then it is $G$-covered by the affinoid domains that it contains.
+Then the intersection of each of them with $W_{t,1/2}$ is an affinoid domain on which $|t|=1/2$, and applying Lemma~\ref{orbit_affinoid} to all such intersections we get the decomposition that we want.
+The converse implication is obvious, since $U$ is by definition $G$-covered by the affinoid domains $U_{i,\varepsilon}$. \end{proof}